Ross65536/phpdev-on-docker/README.md

 ## Intro

 This README describes how to setup the development environment for LBAW.
+It was prepared to run on Linux but it should be fairly easy to follow and adapt for the remaining operating systems.

 * [Installing Docker and Docker Compose](#installing-docker-and-docker-compose)
 * [Docker Containers](#docker-containers)